 1. Create a new sekret database and persist it

 Create an empty sekrets Db, get the generic sekret model, build one sekret, post it, and write the database to a file.
-For the demo we use a file URI in the current directory; you can switch this to Settings.GITHUB_IO_DEMO.uri if your preset is set up to point at that path.

 from pyswark.core.io import api as io